Eric Smith (general): Commandant of the Marine Corps

-On 29 October 2023, Smith was hospitalized after a medical emergency.
+On 29 October 2023, Smith was hospitalized after a medical emergency while jogging near his home at Marine Barracks, Washington, D.C.
+He was found and assisted by bystanders, who called emergency services.
 Smith was diagnosed with cardiac arrest.
 On 9 November, he issued a statement saying, "My recovery is going well, and I look forward to getting back in the fight as soon as I can".
-As of the time of his swearing in as Assistant Commandant, General Christopher J. Mahoney has been performing General Smith's duties as Commandant of the Marine Corps.
+As of the time of his swearing in as assistant commandant, General Christopher J. Mahoney has been performing General Smith's duties as Commandant of the Marine Corps.
 Before Mahoney was sworn in on 3 November, Lieutenant General Karsten Heckl was performing the duties of Commandant.
+Smith returned to his duties as commandant on 5 March 2024, after having recovered.